lgezelius/robotics/ROS2_Installation.md

 Install RQt.
 RQt is a graphical user interface framework that implements various tools and interfaces in the form of plugins.

     sudo apt install '~nros-jazzy-rqt*' -y

+## Development

+Install dev tools.

+    sudo apt install python3-colcon-common-extensions -y

+If you are going to use another computer for code editing (e.g. using VS Code), and that computer is the host of the ROS 2 VM, do the following:

+1. Create a directory named ros2_workspaces under your development directory on your host.

+2. Enable Shared Folders for the VM, and add the ros2_workspaces folder.
+It will be mounted at /mnt/hgfs/ros2_workspaces.
+HGFS is host guest file system.

+3. On the VM, create a symlink from your home directory to /mnt/hgfs/ros2_workspaces.

+        ln -s /mnt/hgfs/ros2_workspaces ~/ros2_workspaces